Shadow Priest Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 Shadow Priest Specific Potency Conduits

-Haunting Apparitions is typically our second best Conduit, but usually overtakes
+Haunting Apparitions is typically our best Conduit, especially when using

-Auspicious Spirits, but nothing extremely noticeable.
+Auspicious Spirits.
 Keep in mind your Shadowy Apparitions have to reach the target to get this increase in damage!

 Covenant Ability Potency Conduits